gradle/gradle/doc/getting-started/Closures.md

-# Groovy Closures in Gradle Script Kotlin
+# Groovy Closures in the Gradle Kotlin DSL

 Most third party plugins are written in groovy with the expectation that closures will be passed as arguments.
 In order to provide a way to construct closures while preserving kotlin's